Liberté, égalité, fraternité: 19th century

 Following Napoleon's rule, the triptych dissolved itself, as none believed it possible to conciliate individual liberty and equality of rights with equality of results and fraternity.
 The idea of individual sovereignty and of natural rights possessed by man before being united in the collectivity, contradicted the possibility of establishing a transparent and fraternal community.
 Liberals accepted liberty and equality, defining the latter as equality of rights and ignoring fraternity.

-Early socialists rejected an independent conception of liberty, opposed to the social, and also despised equality, as they considered, as Fourier, that one had only to orchestrate individual discordances, to harmonize them, or they believed, as Saint-Simon, that equality contradicted equity, by a brutal levelling of individualities.
-Utopian socialism thus only valued fraternity, which was, in Cabet's Icarie, the sole commandment.
+Early socialists rejected an independent conception of liberty, opposed to the social, and also despised equality as they considered, as Charles Fourier, that one had only to orchestrate individual discordances, to harmonize them, or they believed, as Henri de Saint-Simon, that equality contradicted equity by a brutal levelling of individualities.
+Utopian socialism thus only valued fraternity, which was in the Icarians movement of Étienne Cabet the sole commandment.

 This opposition between liberals and socialists was mirrored in rival historical interpretations of the Revolution, with liberals admiring 1789, and socialists admiring 1793.
-The July Revolution of 1830, establishing a constitutional monarchy headed by Louis-Philippe, substituted ordre et liberté (order and liberty) to the Napoleonic motto Liberté, Ordre public.

-Despite this apparent disappearance of the triptych, the latter was still being thought in some underground circles, in Republican secret societies, masonic lodges such as the "Indivisible Trinity," far-left booklets or during the Canuts Revolt in Lyon.
-In 1834, the lawyer of the Society of the Rights of Man (Société des droits de l'homme), Dupont, a liberal sitting in the far-left during the July Monarchy, associated the three terms together in the Revue Républicaine, which he edited:
+The July Revolution of 1830, establishing a constitutional monarchy headed by Louis-Philippe I, substituted ordre et liberté ("Order and Liberty") to the Napoleonic motto Liberté, Ordre public.
+Despite this apparent disappearance of the triptych, the latter was still being thought in some underground circles, republican secret societies, masonic lodges such as the "Indivisible Trinity", far-left booklets, or during the Canuts Revolt in Lyon.
+In 1834, the lawyer of the Society of the Rights of Man (Société des droits de l'homme), Jacques-Charles Dupont de l'Eure, a liberal sitting in the far-left during the July Monarchy, associated the three terms together in the Revue Républicaine, which he edited: